Meet our trustees

 Dave Eaton is a Senior Public Affairs Associate at the Financial Conduct Authority.
 His public affairs experience encompasses working as the Policy and Public Affairs Manager of a think tank, working with a Crossbench Peer in the House of Lords and working with Prospective Parliamentary Candidates in target constituencies.
 He has also served as the Secretary for a European health charity.

 He holds a BA (Hons) in Theology and an MA (Res) for his thesis on digital thanatology and cognitive neurology from the University of Durham.
-He was inspired to join the Board of Grandparents Plus after his parents became kinship carers.
+He was inspired to join the Board of Kinship after his parents became kinship carers.

 James is an experienced strategist, specialising in developing new teams and digital ventures within and for organisations.
 James started his career at Deloitte before moving to help setup an AI platform at a leading Magic Circle law firm.
 James has since moved to WT Consulting, and is responsible for building out the UK practice.